marcsikor/transfer-producer/README.md

 # Transfer producer

-Below program uses python and LaTeX to produce a transfer print (in .pdf) used in traditional transfer orders
+Below program uses python's tkinter module and LaTeX to produce a transfer print (in .pdf) used in traditional transfer orders - for now in polish only

+Has been tested only on Linux

+Please note that the files have to be in the same directory, or the path to the file has to be changed.